-5. Interact with Followers
+5. Engage with Your Followers

-Perhaps even more than Facebook, Twitter encourages users to interact and directly communicate with the brands or businesses they follow.
+Twitter encourages users to interact and directly communicate with the brands or businesses they follow.
 If your followers reach out to you with questions or comments don’t hesitate to respond to their tweets.
 Better yet, take the initiative yourself and respond to other tweets posted by your followers.
 Chances are, they’ll appreciate the communication.

 Find independent consulting jobs with top companies through MBO’s marketplace